micene09/scarlett/README.md

 }
 ```

-If a failed request match one of the objects provided, the API will not throw.
+If a failed request match one of the objects provided, your rest client instance will not throw any error.

+You will find the matched filter on [Response Object](#response-object).throwFilter property.

 Setting throwExcluding will also set `throw` option to `true`.

-Have a look at `tests/features.test.ts` to see it in action!

 **overrideStrategy ("merge" | "assign")**